built-on-openfin/workspace-starter/how-to/customize-workspace/README.md

 >**_:information_source: OpenFin Workspace:_** [OpenFin Workspace](https://www.openfin.co/workspace/) is a commercial product and this repo is for evaluation purposes.
 Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a  licence from OpenFin (see [manifest](public/manifest.fin.json)).
 Please [**contact us**](https://www.openfin.co/workspace/poc/) if you would like to request a developer evaluation key or to discuss a production license.
 OpenFin Workspace is currently **only supported on Windows**.

-# Support Context and Intents
+# Customize Workspace

-This sample is an extension of the register with store example.
+This sample is an extension of the support context and intents example.
 The sample covers:

 * Registering with Home
 * Registering a Store
-* Customizing OpenFin Browser
+* Customizing OpenFin Browser - Custom main menu, page right click context menu and view right click context menu.
+This example also shows how to determine what buttons should show in the top right of the menu header and adds a few custom buttons to demonstrate this.
 * Supporting Interop/FDC3 Context messages
 * Supporting Interop/FDC3 Intents
 * Using a golden data source (in [apps.json](public/apps.json)) to drive the apps that show up in Home, Store and in intent resolution
 * Customization through config (in the [manifest.fin.json](public/manifest.fin.json) file)
+* Workspace saving has been added (including an example of Native Window Integration)
+* An example of implementing your own sharing function has also been added.

 This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)